-All of this part of the document entitled Part B - The Hamlet Of Norval Secondary Plan, consisting of the following text and Schedule A constitutes Amendment No. 104-XX to the Official Plan for the Town of Halton Hills.
-Appendixees A and B areis provided as additional information in support of the amendment.
+All of this part of the document entitled Part B - The Hamlet Of Norval Secondary Plan, consisting of the following text and Schedule A constitutes Amendment No. 104 to the Official Plan for the Town of Halton Hills as amended by Official Plan Amendment XX.
+Appendixees A (Hamlet Design and Heritage Protectin Guidelines) and B areis provided as additional information in support of the amendment.